nd7493432401/hackathon.alumni.eitdigital.eu/README.md

 The EIT Digital Alumni Website uses [Drupal 8 Confuration Management](https://www.drupal.org/docs/configuration-management).

-Specify the content directory in settings.php by adding the following lines to the end of the file:

-    global $content_directories;
-    $content_directories['sync'] = $app_root.'/../content/sync';

 ### Importing the configuration from ../config/sync into the database

     ../vendor/bin/drush cim